jonathanpoelen/cpp-compiler-options/README.md

 pedantic = on default off as_error
 pie = default off on pic
 relro = default off on full
-reproductible_build_warnings = default off on
+reproducible_build_warnings = default off on
 rtti = default off on
 sanitizers = default off on
 sanitizers_extra = default off thread pointer
-shadow = off default on local compatible_local all stack_protector = default off on strong all stl_debug = default off on allow_broken_abi assert_as_exception
+shadow_warnings = off default on local compatible_local all
+stack_protector = default off on strong all stl_debug = default off on allow_broken_abi assert_as_exception
 stl_fix = on default off